RAWebb/GettingCleaningDataCourseProject/codebook.md

   * Acc or Gyro.
 Data as measured by accelerometer  or gyroscope sensor.
   * Jerk.
 Measuring change in acceleration.
   * Mag.
 Magnitude of signal independent of spatial direction.
 Combines XYZ signals.
   * Angle.
-Angle between 2 vectors, not used in this project.
+Angle between directional 2 vectors, not used in this project.
 * After first ".", statistical and computed physical quantities:
+  * mean, std, meanFreq:
-  * mean, std, meanFreq.   mean, standard deviation and mean frequency of signals in Fourier domain, repsectively.
+    * mean, standard deviation and mean frequency of signals in Fourier domain, repsectively.
 These are used in the project.
-  * max, min, mad, sma, energy, arCoeff, correlation, igr, entropy, skewness, kurtosis, maxInds, bandsEnergy:  Other statistical and derived physical quantities not used in this project.
+  * max, min, mad, sma, energy, arCoeff, correlation, igr, entropy, skewness, kurtosis, maxInds, bandsEnergy:
+    * Other statistical and derived physical quantities not used in this project.
 * After "..."
   * X, Y, Z.  Spatial dimensions for measurements (direction).
   * Numbers.
 Coefficients and bands.
 Not used in this project.